 For more information, see How applications support the Azure Rights Management service and Configuring applications for the Azure Rights Management service.

 Help desk information

 If users have the Azure Information Protection client, help desk operators can ask them to use the Help and Feedback option for information such as whether the edition of Office is unable to support protection, and the currently signed in user account.
 You can also use this option to collect log files and reset the client.
-For more information, see the admin guide: Additional checks and troubleshooting.
+For more information, see the admin guide: Install checks and troubleshooting.

 If there are legitimate requests to have full rights access to protected documents, make sure the help desk has processes to request this access by using the Azure Rights Management super user feature.
 For example, these requests might be from the legal department or a manager after an employee has left the organization.

 In addition, some of the typical problems that users might report include the following categories:

 Users might be prompted for credentials when the Azure Rights Management service needs to authenticate a user and cannot use cached credentials.
 The required credentials are usually for the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
 Although the Azure Rights Management service can authenticate Azure AD accounts, some applications can also open protected content when a Microsoft account is used for authentication.
 More information

 Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they have applications that use the Azure Rights Management service.